Knowledge management and business growth

 For an effective knowledge management strategy, senior managers should be supportive, committed and aware of the benefits it can bring.
 Discuss with them the best ways of collecting and using knowledge.
 It might also be worth appointing a senior manager as a knowledge champion for your business.

 Remember to articulate to all staff and stakeholders the benefits of good knowledge management.
-See the advantages and disadvantages of knowledge management.
+Read more about them in: advantages and disadvantages of knowledge management.